carrowmw/carrow.me.uk/content/about.md

 **MEng Final Project 2022** - Analysis of amenity access for each household in Newcastle upon Tyne.

-**MRes Final Project 2023** - Anomaly detection for urban observatory internet enabled sensors using machine learning.
+**MRes Final Project 2023** - Anomaly detection for internet enabled sensors using machine learning.